-Cargo and freight agents coordinate and facilitate incoming and outgoing shipments for transportation companies and other businesses.
+A cargo and freight agent is someone who coordinates and facilitates incoming and outgoing shipments for transportation companies and other businesses.
 They typically work in warehouses, stockrooms, or shipping and receiving stations.
-Most work full time

 What does a Cargo and Freight Agent do?

 Cargo and freight agents facilitate shipments of goods through airline, train, and trucking terminals and shipping docks.
 Agents ensure that shipments are picked up and delivered on time, paperwork is completed, and fees are collected.
 For international shipments, agents prepare and verify customs and tariff forms.

 Some other things cargo and freight agents do:

 Determine shipping methods and routes from pick-up location to final destination

 Advise clients on transportation and payment options